 Who says you have to wait for the weekend to treat yourself to an incredible getaway?
 Maybe you need a Tuesday tequila toast, a Wednesday waterfront sunset, or a Thursday spent eating your way through the best boudin joints in Louisiana.
-Whether you’re here for business, pleasure, or a little of both, this three-day itinerary proves that adventure doesn’t wait for Friday.
+Whether you’re here for business, pleasure, or a little of both, this three-day itinerary is packed with joy-filled adventures that fit any day of the week!

 Day One: Art, History & Entertainment